hish22/depoty/README.md

 ## 📖 Description

-Depoty is a powerful extension of the Chocolatey and APT package managers, offering users a unified and intuitive Terminal User Interface (TUI) for managing software packages across both Windows and Linux systems.
+Depoty is an extension of the Chocolatey and APT package managers, offering users a unified and intuitive Terminal User Interface (TUI) for managing software packages across both Windows and Linux systems.
 Designed with simplicity and usability in mind, Depoty transforms complex command-line operations into a user-friendly experience, ideal for users who prefer a more visual yet lightweight approach.

 ## 📸 Showcasing